What is HR?

 10. HR coordinator

-Human resources coordinators help facilitate HR programs and functions under the direction of the HR director or manager.
-Their tasks include scheduling orientations, addressing employee concerns and coordinating employee training and development.
-Coordinators research industry trends and best practices to improve HR processes and policies that enhance employee satisfaction.
+Human resources coordinators assist with HR programs and activities under the guidance of the HR director or manager.
+Their responsibilities include scheduling orientations, handling employee concerns and coordinating training and development initiatives.

 11. Training and development manager

-In larger organizations requiring employee training, a training and development manager would be hired to create and oversee all employee training initiatives.
-This manager would manage learning and professional development to improve employees’ expertise and knowledge.
-Training and development managers collaborate closely with various stakeholders to determine needs for training, create training materials and conduct or lead training sessions.
-They also evaluate the success of training initiatives and adjust programs as required to fulfill company objectives.
-These managers require strong project management, instructional and communication skills.
+Training and development managers collaborate closely with various stakeholders to determine training needs, create training materials and conduct or lead training sessions.
+They also evaluate and refine training and development programs and adjust them as required to fulfill company objectives.
+These managers require strong project management and instructional and communication skills.